 The Vestingdriehoek, or Fortress Triangle, a beautiful area of fortifications and water connections.
 Once a strategic water weapon in the Dutch Waterline, it is now a UNESCO World Heritage Site with an abundance of history.
-Be taken by water and through history.
+Let yourself be taken over the water and through history.
 Explore the land on foot or by bicycle and discover a treasure trove of stories!

 Zaltbommel